mpflynnx/terraform-beginner-bootcamp-2023/README.md

 To persist an environmental variable across restarts or new shells, the variable needs to be defined in a special file or location.

-Depending on your OS, this file may be .bashrc or .profile or perhaps both, refer to the documentation for your operating system.
+Depending on your Linux OS, this file may be .bashrc or .profile or perhaps use both, refer to the documentation for your operating system.

 If environmental variables are used, it is best practice to create a file called .env.example and place the actual variable name with fake values inside this file.
 Other developers will then know they may need to update or set